fang-fin/ELEC5620/API.md

 - Consider implementing additional endpoints for updating and deleting employee records.
 - Ensure proper access control to restrict who can add or view employee information.
 - The `gender` field is collected during employee creation but not displayed in the list view to maintain privacy.
+### 11. Advice Box

+#### 11.1 Get All Feedback (for Advice Box)

+**Endpoint:** `/api/feedback`

+**Method:** GET

+**Description:** Retrieves a list of all feedback submissions for display in the Advice Box.

+**Response Body:**
+json
+{
+"feedbackHistory": [
+{
+"id": string,
+"employeeName": string,
+"content": string,
+"timestamp": string (ISO 8601 date-time format)
+}
+]
+}

+**Notes:**
+- This endpoint is the same as the one used for getting feedback history, but it's listed here to emphasize its use in the Advice Box context.
+- Consider implementing pagination if the number of feedback entries becomes large.
+- Ensure that sensitive information is properly handled and that only authorized personnel can access this data.

 ## Security Considerations

 1. All API endpoints should use HTTPS.